Identification and Mitigation of Conducting Package Losses for Quantum Superconducting Devices

-In this work, we found that conducting losses associated with resistant materials used in the packaging resulted in an increase in the internal losses of superconducting microwave resonators.
+In conclusion, conductive losses associated with resistive materials used in the packaging of the device resulted in an increase in the internal losses of superconducting microwave resonators.
 To explore the source of these losses, a resonator chip was measured in four different packages and finite-element microwave simulations were performed.
 Our measurements and simulations show that resonators with wider center line traces and gaps induced a larger amount of eddy shielding currents in conducting material directly below the substrate of the chip and that this could limit the resonator's $Q_i$ when that conductor had a large resistivity.
-A predominant source of our loss was associated with the silver impregnated glue that was used as the adhesive between the substrate and the package base.
+A predominant source of loss was the silver impregnated glue that was used as the adhesive between the substrate and the package base.
 This loss and loss from a normal metal conducting PCB surrounding the device can be mitigated by creating a hole in the package directly below the chip and using material with a smaller surface resistance.

-While the effect of different packages on the quality factors of superconducting coplaner waveguide resonators was studied in this paper, these results can be extended to superconducting transmon qubits.
+While the effect of different packages on the quality factors of superconducting coplanar waveguide resonators was measured and simulated in this paper, our simulations can be extended to superconducting transmon qubits.
 In particular, an x-mon qubit \cite{ucsb-xmon} with $w = g = 30 \ \mathrm{\mu m}$ and a fundamental resonance at $f_{\circ} = 6\ \text{GHz}$ was simulated.
-The center of the x-mon was placed $1.25\ \text{mm}$ away from both edges of the substrate in $\text{Cu}\blacksquare$, and in the absence of the conducting glue a $T_1 \sim 3\ \mathrm{\mu s}$ limited by the surface resistance of the Cu backing was found.
-Switching to $\text{Al}\square$ would increase $T_1 \sim 80\ \mathrm{\mu s}$ limited by the Cu in the PCB.
-Furthermore, to downconvert hot phonons and reduce quasiparticle tunneling charge parity rates, a few groups have electroplated Cu on the backside of the substrate in a grid of squares\cite{mcdermott-phonon-qubit}.
-For a $0.5 \times 0.5$\ mm$^{2}$ Cu grid with a 50\% fill rate, enough induced currents are produced such that $T_{1} \simeq 18\ \mu \text{s}$ for the x-mon considered here.
+The center of the x-mon was placed $1.25\ \text{mm}$ away from both edges of the substrate in $\text{Cu}\blacksquare$, and in the absence of the conducting glue a $T_1\ \mathrm{of}\ 3\ \mathrm{\mu s}$ limited by the surface resistance of the OFHC Cu backing was found.
+Switching to $\text{Al}\square$ would increase $T_1\ \mathrm{to}\ 80\ \mathrm{\mu s}$ limited by the Cu in the PCB.
+Furthermore, to downconvert hot phonons and reduce quasiparticle tunneling charge parity rates, a few groups have electroplated Cu on the backside of the substrate in a grid of squares.\cite{mcdermott-phonon-qubit} For a $0.5 \times 0.5$\ mm$^{2}$ Cu grid with a 50\% fill rate, enough induced currents are produced such that $T_{1}\ \mathrm{was}\ 18\ \mu \text{s}$ for the simulated x-mon considered here.